yaml2sbml-dev/yaml2sbml/doc/index.rst

 Welcome to yaml2sbml's documentation!
 ===============================================

-This small package allows the user to [TODO]

-Examples can also be found in the examples folder.
+This package allows the user to convert a system of ODEs specified in a yaml file to SBML.
+In addition, if experimental data is provided in the yaml file it can also be converted to PEtab.

 .. toctree::
    :maxdepth: 1